Do Australian Tourists Need a Visa for Indonesia?

 Arriving in Bali from Australia: Visa and Tourist Levy

 Your e-VOA is the correct visa for entering Bali.
-When travelling from Australia to Bali, there is one additional step to complete.
+When travelling from Australia to Bali, there are two additional steps to be aware of:

 All international arrivals must pay the mandatory Bali Tourist Levy.
 The fee is IDR 150,000 (approx. $15 AUD).
-To make your arrival smoother, it is highly recommended to pay this online using the official "Love Bali" system before you depart Australia.
+To make your arrival smoother, pay this online using the official "Love Bali" system before you depart Australia.

 Yes, all Australian citizens require a visa to travel to Indonesia, including for holidays in Bali.
 The most popular and convenient choice is the Electronic Visa on Arrival (e-VOA), which should be obtained online before you fly.